 Gliding Heritage Centre is a registered charity (Charity No.1148972).

-The Gliding Heritage Centre is open for visits all year round, though we run regular tours on Sunday afternoons.
+Situated on Lasham Airfield; home of the world famous Lasham Gliding Society, the largest gliding club in the world, the Gliding Heritage Centre is open for visits all year round, though we run regular tours on Sunday afternoons.
 Weather permitting, we try to fly some of our gliders on the first Sunday of each month, please see our visits page for more details.

 What is it like to go flying in a vintage glider?